demisto/content/Packs/Core/Playbooks/playbook-Unprivileged_process_opened_a_registry_hive_README.md

 Playbook Stages:

   Investigation:

+  During the alert investigation, the playbook will perform the following:

+  - Checks the prevalence of the unprivileged process that triggered the alert.
+  - Checks the prevalence of the command line used by the unprivileged process.
-- The playbook examines the unprivileged process that triggered the alert, the command line, and searches for additional suspicious Cortex XSIAM alerts within the same incident in order to determine whether a remediation measure is required.
+  - Searches for additional suspicious Cortex XSIAM alerts within the same incident in order to determine whether a remediation measure is required.

 Remediation: